No Widgets found in the Sidebar

 Waterproof gloves are essential for hiking in wet conditions, as they prevent water from seeping into the glove and keeping your hands dry.
 Waterproof gloves are typically made from a waterproof breathable membrane like Gore-Tex or eVent.
 These membranes allow sweat vapor to escape while keeping water out.
 Waterproof gloves can be lightweight or insulated, depending on the temperature.

-Read Post boots for hiking
+Read Post hiking in seattle

 Mittens